 Fetal growth velocity assessment on serial scans has also been proposed to identify placental dysfunction, but the benefit of this approach is uncertain.
-In a large series of 44,000 pregnancies undergoing routine ultrasound evaluation at 19-24 and 35-37 weeks, the performance of screening for SGA neonates by a single scan at 35-37 weeks was not improved by adding fetal growth velocity between the second and third trimesters [41].
-Similarly, fetal growth velocity was not predictive of adverse perinatal outcome in the TRUFFLE-2 study that prospectively evaluated more than 800 fetuses with severe FGR at 22-37 weeks' gestation [42].
+In a large series of 44,000 pregnancies undergoing routine ultrasound evaluation at 19-24 and 35-37 weeks, the performance of screening for SGA neonates by a single scan at 35-37 weeks was not improved by adding fetal growth velocity between the second and third trimesters.
+Similarly, fetal growth velocity was not predictive of adverse perinatal outcome in the Trial of Randomized Umbilical and Fetal Flow in Europe-2 study that prospectively evaluated more than 800 fetuses with severe FGR at 22-37 weeks' gestation.
+Evaluated the series of the ser